 We understand our responsibility for secure and careful record-keeping.
-Our Safeguarding officer will keep a detailed log of all Safeguarding-related incidents as well as conversations, actions and the reasoning behind them.
-These should not be kept on any computer but on an external hard drive or memory stick.
-To guard against loss, in case the files, hard drive or memory stick become corrupted, these will be backed up to another hard drive or memory stick and/or printed off.
-Any memory sticks, hard drives and paper copies will be stored in a locked cabinet, box or drawer accessible only to the Safeguarding officer and one or two others approved by our trustees, e.g. the Chair and Safeguarding trustee.
+Our Safeguarding Lead will keep a detailed log of all Safeguarding-related incidents as well as conversations, actions and the reasoning behind them.
+These should not be kept on any computer but in a secure cloud service such as Proton Drive or Google Drive.
+TAny memory sticks, hard drives and paper copies will be stored in a locked cabinet, box or drawer accessible only to the Safeguarding Lead and one or two others approved by our trustees, e.g. the Chair and Safeguarding trustee.